 6. The MC service server sends an MC service group affiliation response to the MC service client.

 NOTE 4: How the affiliation is conducted on the LMR system is outside the scope of the present document.

+NOTE 5: If a MC service client is implicitly affiliated to an MC service group defined in the LMR system the MC service server only performs steps 3, 4, and 5.

 10.1.2.5 Group de-affiliation from a group defined in the LMR system